 Show Up At The Reclaim The Court Rally

+Reclaim the Court rally in Washington, D.C.
+Demand Justice, a progressive movement that pushes for federal court reform, and the Center for Popular Democracy, which advocates for racial and economic justice, are joining the Women's March to help organize the event.
+The rally aims to encourage Congress to conduct a full investigation into Kavanaugh.
 Katie O'Connor, senior counsel at Demand Justice, tells Bustle that they're hoping to get as many people as possible to attend the event, so, if you're near D.C. (or willing to travel), consider joining.
 It kicks off at 12:30 p.m. outside of the Supreme Court — and you can RSVP on Facebook to let the organizers (and your friends) know that you'll be attending.
 Contact Congress

 formally requested records from Kavanaugh's years in the Bush administration.
 According to O'Connor, this could help launch a bigger investigation.
 However, she says, it's going to be a really lengthy process so it's important to keep pushing Congress.